 Prior to joining Kilpatrick Townsend, Mr. Holohan was an associate with a national law firm in Silicon Valley.

-Mr. Holohan was recognized as a Colorado "Super Lawyer" in 2018 and a Colorado "Rising Star" in 2014 and 2015 for Intellectual Property Litigation by Super Lawyers magazine.
+Mr. Holohan was recognized as a Colorado "Super Lawyer" in 2018 and 2019 and a Colorado "Rising Star" in 2014 and 2015 for Intellectual Property Litigation by Super Lawyers magazine.
+Mr. Holohan is a Member of the Roll of Irish Solicitors.

 Represented LSI Corporation and Agere Systems LLC in an investigation involving semiconductor processing.
 Mr. Holohan participated in trial against the remaining respondents after favorably settling with the majority of the other parties.